Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Existing APIs will continue to work and consumer applications which do not use subscriptions will not need to make any changes.

-• In the BlazingMQ back-end, upon the arrival of a new message, BlazingMQ primary node will try to match the message with a subscription and route the message to the consumer with that subscription.
+• In the BlazingMQ back-end, upon the arrival of a new message, the BlazingMQ primary node will first check each Application Subscription.
+The message will be auto-confirmed for each application that does not have a matching subscription.
+If there is a matching Application Subscription, Blazing will then try to match the message with a consumer’s subscription and route the message to the corresponding consumer instance.
 See Implementation Details section below for more info.

 Implementation Details